-17. What is the minimum and maximum total loan amount (including private financing) for the project I can request?
+16. What is the minimum and maximum total loan amount (including private financing) for the project I can request?

-The total loan amount requested for the project (from the NJEDA in addition to financial institutions) must be between \$500,000 and \$20 million.
+The total transaction size of any given Project (financing from the NJEDA in addition to financial institutions) must be between \$500,000 and \$20 million.

-18. Is there a minimum ratio of private dollars to NJEDA dollars in the total loan for the project?
+17. Is there a minimum ratio of private dollars to NJEDA dollars in the total loan for the project?